latimer-lang/latimer/README.md

 # Latimer

-A general-purpose statically-typed interpreted language designed for efficiency, safety, and developer productivity.
+A statically-typed interpreted programming language built for speed, safety, and clarity.

 ## Compiling the Compiler